-Since most government assistance requires the recipient to have very low income, very low assets, or both, an outright bequest to the child or a trust which gives the child the right to demand money, will disqualify the child from government assistance until the child spends down the trust assets.
+Since most government assistance requires the recipient to have little income and/or few assets, an outright bequest to the child or a trust which gives the child the right to demand money will disqualify the child from government assistance until the child spends down the assets.
 Although the government is fairly hostile towards people planning with their own assets in order to qualify themselves for government assistance (e.g., Medicaid coverage for nursing homes), the government has been less harsh in erecting blockades against parents planning with their own money for disabled children.

-Special Needs Trusts may also include spending money, electronic equipment such as, books, radios, CD players, television sets, and computer equipment, camping, vacations, athletic contests, movies, trips, payments for a companion and for personal care needs, and other items to enhance self-esteem.
+Distributions from a Special Needs Trust could also be for spending money, electronic equipment (such as books, radios, CD players, television sets, and computer equipment), camping, vacations, athletic contests, movies, trips, payments for a companion and for personal care needs, and other items to enhance self-esteem.
 Most importantly, it can include alternative medical treatments, chiropractic care, and even massages.

 Government regulations are very detailed and complex.
-It is very important to plan with an advisor experienced in the area of public benefits and Special Needs Trusts.
-As in life, the laws and regulations can change over time, making it important for you and your Trustees to insure you have the most up-to-date information and understanding of how to manage a Special Needs Trust so that the beneficiary is not disqualified from benefits, and the Trustees continue to handle the Trust competently.
+It is important to plan with an advisor experienced in the area of public benefits and Special Needs Trusts.
+As in life, the laws and regulations can change over time, making it important for you and your Trustee(s) to insure you have the most up-to-date information and understanding of how to manage a Special Needs Trust so that the beneficiary is not disqualified from benefits, and the Trustee(s) continue to handle the Trust competently.